 Like grants, scholarships don't have to be repaid and you don't need to work to earn them.
 However, scholarships are often competitive and are awarded on the basis of academic merit.

 Scholarships come in two basic types: inside and outside.
 Inside scholarships are those that are managed and awarded within the college itself (like the Cuesta College Scholarship program), while outside scholarships are awarded by entities other than the college.

 This program pays all tuition and course-related fees for any graduate from a San Luis Obispo County high school (including students who receive their GED or are home-schooled) who is attending Cuesta College the first year immediately following their completion of high school.
+The Cuesta Promise will pay fees for students that are a California Resident or AB540 student.
 A second year is now available for students who complete the FAFSA or California Dream Act for the next upcoming year, and who in the first year completed more than 50% of the classes attempted cumulatively and have above a 2.0 GPA cumulatively.